muvr/muvr-ml/README.md

 * pipelines to improve classification and other models
 * pipelines to train models to recognize repetitions of exercises

 This part of the project can be viewed as a data science playground.
-The models used in the application are trained using spark jobs written in either scala or python.
-Tasks that require more explorational analysis can be done using R.
+The models used in the application are trained using python and exports the parameters of the trained model (configuration and weights).

 #### Other components of the system
 - [muvr-server](https://github.com/muvr/muvr-server) CQRS/ES cluster